Research & Publications

 Silas Weir Mitchell (left), a famous 19th-century American physician and expert on addiction, examines an aging Civil War veteran at the Philadelphia Orthopaedic and Nervous Hospital, c.
 1900.

-Public Writing and Appearances
+Public Writing

-Complementing my scholarship, I’m committed to producing accessible writing on flashpoint historical topics for public audiences.
+I’m committed to producing accessible writing on flashpoint historical topics for public audiences.
 Like the sciences, historical research can be difficult to translate for readers unfamiliar with historians’ lingo and methodologies.
 I aim to break down these access barriers for public audiences, with the ultimate goal of fostering historically informed conversations about current events, politics, and public policy.

 Some of my favorite popular pieces explore the portrayal of slavery and Jim Crow in Red Dead Redemption 2 for Slate, the history of white supremacist violence by the Texas Rangers for the Washington Post, and the history of Civil War America’s opioid crisis for Vice.
 My research on the history of opioid addiction has also aired on C-SPAN and NPR, featured in the Washington Post, HISTORY, and BBC, and spotlighted by podcasts like History Hack and The Rogue Historian.